Graduate Student-at-Large: Business

 - Varies Open Enrollment

-per courseper RS course
+$8,096 per course

-When you become a Graduate Student-at-Large at the University of Chicago Booth School of Business, you gain entry into a vibrant academic culture through participating in the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as one of the top MBA programs in the world.
+The Graduate Student-at-Large: Business (GSALB) program prepares students for the MBA at the University of Chicago Booth School of Business—or any other MBA program across the nation.
+When you join GSALB, you join a vibrant academic culture united by the rigorous, discipline-based approach to business education that consistently ranks Chicago Booth as one of the top MBA programs in the world.

-Students accepted to the GSALB program must have already completed their bachelor’s degrees, and international applicants must meet our English language requirements.
+Students accepted to the GSALB program must have already completed their bachelor’s degrees, and international applicants must meet our English Language Requirements.

 Some GSALB students come to the program with strong foundations in business education, while others have no business background.
 Some use GSALB to prepare for business school and are accepted into the MBA program at Chicago Booth, while others go on to attend business, professional, and PhD programs elsewhere.
 Many GSALB students are employed full-time and have between three and ten years of work experience.
 Most GSALB students take one course at Chicago Booth per quarter.
 All students may take evening or weekend courses at our downtown campus or during the day at our campus in Hyde Park.